-James caught the attention of the jury panels and finished a strong second in 2016 with a future full of potential.
-Thenutritional supplement has now been designed and is currently in the process of setting up a clinical trial in Gambia to test its effectiveness in correcting micronutrient deficiencies.
+A future full of potential, James caught the attention of the jury panels with his inventiveness in 2016.
+The nutritional supplement has now been designed and is currently in the process of setting up a clinical trial in Gambia to test its effectiveness in correcting micronutrient deficiencies.
 James and histeam is also looking at how nutrition in pregnancy, particularly at the time of conception, has the potential to influence the way an infant’s genes are expressed, and the implication this may have for the health of that child over his or her life.

 Concept: Paper Analytical Devices – A lab-on-paper that measuresiodine levels in salt and urine samples to monitor iodized salt programs at a low cost in real time.

 Myers has found support through The Black Lion Hospital, in conjunction with the Ethiopian Food, Medicine, and Health Care Administration and Control Authority, and is performing an implementation study in Ethiopia.
 If the study is successful, health agencies and governments may use the test card to monitor the quality of iodized salt in marketplaces.